DOCUMENTATION TERMS

 Continuum:

-An intelligent continuum is a math-proofed and regulated system of systems that keeps on changing and optimising steadily - over continuous fixed and certain, ongoing time cycles - on a whole of ecosystem basis.
-It is made up of common form factor parts that serve to autonomously - create and secure, a new math-proofed & regulated range of values in perpetuity, enabling the system to treat systemically fluid, properties and values - as point functions.
+An ecosystem continuum is - a math-proofed & regulated system of systems that is made up of common - form factored parts that serve to autonomously - create and secure, a new math-proofed & regulated range of values in perpetuity, enabling the system to treat, systemically fluid properties and values - as point functions.

 Decentralization: